chad-hub/flare-factor/propsal.md

 ## Data Sources
 I've narrowed the scope of the study to Texas, so all public data should be scrapable through the Texas Railroad Commision site.
 I will also be bringing in information from other sources, such as price of natural gas.

+## Option 2: Predict Rates of Foreclosure

+## Descrption:
+Predict the next 'hot' zip code in Austin - and the zip codes most likely to see increases in forclosures.
+Will utilize publically available housing data, property tax information, out-of-state migration to Austin.

+## Approach
+Train a model to predict (zip code by zip code) the foreclosure rates in Austin.

+## Data Sources
+Property tax info, car registrations, city, county and state public housing data.